auula/gsql/README.md

 # GSQL

-GSQL is a structured query languages code builder for golang.
+GSQL is a structured query language code builder for golang.